Texas Hold’Em Language, Lingo and Terms

 Pot Limit – In a pot limit game the bets are not established before the game.
 Instead it is limited to the amount currently in the pot.
 This allows the betting limit to rise as the size of the pot increases.

 No Limit – In a no limit game, the betting is only limited by the amount of money the players are willing to bet.
 There are no predetermined betting limits in a game of no limit Texas Hold’Em.
-This type of game is usually played by experienced card players with large bankrolls.
+Experienced card players with large bankrolls usually play this type of game.

 All-In – To go all in means betting everything you have on the hand.

-Blind Bet – The blind bet is made by the players prior to the cards being dealt.
-Blind bets are generally made by the first two players to the left of the dealer.
+Blind Bet – the players prior to the cards being dealt make the blind bet.
+The first two players generally make blind bets to the left of the dealer.

 Call – When the player matches the bet of another player.